Hiking Trails in Bend & Central Oregon

 5. Lava Butte/Cave/Lava Cast Forest

 This impressive red and black cinder cone “volcano” rises directly off of Hwy 97, 10 miles south of Bend.
 A 1.5 mile road spirals to its 500 ft. height or take the .25 mile rim trail to the fire lookout.
 Lava River cave is a mile long walk down into the year round 40° temperature.
 Dress warmly with sturdy shoes.
+Groups are allowed into the cave at 15-minute intervals after a short chat with a ranger.
+You'll learn about basic cave safety and protecting bats from white-nose syndrome.
 You can rent lanterns and get maps from the rangers at the entrance.
 Tour Lava Cast Forest on a one mile long paved pathway through an interesting landscape of lava flow with casts left from burned out tree trunks.
 Pick up an interpretive map at the trailhead.

 6. Paulina/Newberry National Monument

 The Peter Skene Ogden Trail (named for Paulina Lakes 1826 discoverer) parallels the creek as it ascends 8.5 mile to Paulina Lodge at Newberry Crater.
 The trail can be hiked, biked, or horsed the whole length, but a 3 mile stretch in the middle starting at McKay Camp is a spectacular shorter hike.
 Newberry National Monument has too many splendors to list here.
 Be sure to pick up a national park brochure at the visitor center or at the entrance to the monument.